-Actually, this term embodies several activities: ranging from brand creation to all those activities related to the products and services you offer on your website, to your strategies, to your targeted public, to your competition, to the price and many more.
+Actually, this term embodies several activities: ranging from brand creation to all those activities related to the products and services you offer on your website, your strategies, your target audience, your competition, the price and many more.

 Web marketing is nothing more that all those marketing activities you do online.
-It’s basically a computer-based version of traditional marketing objectives that involve a product, price, packaging, promotion and place.
+It’s basically a computer-based version of traditional marketing goals that involve products, price, packaging, promotion and placing.

 Here’s the definition: